 -

-Sparpreis & Super Sparpreis fares are limited-availability advance-purchase fares, from €12.90, €19.90, €29.90, €39.90 and so on, depending on how far ahead you book and how popular that date, day and train is.
+Sparpreis & Super Sparpreis fares are limited-availability advance-purchase fares, from €12.90, €19.90, €29.90, €39.90 and so on, the price varies significantly depending how far ahead you book and how popular that date, day and train is.
 Spar is German for save.
-Sparpreis & Super Sparpreis fares only allow travel on the specific train you book - although if your journey involves a connecting regional train, you can use any regional train on the regional part of the route.
+Sparpreis & Super Sparpreis fares only allow travel on the specific train you book, although if your journey involves a connecting regional train you can use any regional train on the regional part of the route.
 Prices vary like air fares, rising as departure approaches and the cheaper tickets are sold.
-They disappear a few days before departure, leaving only the Flexpreis & Flexpreis Plus fares.
+They disappear a few days before departure, leaving only the Flexpreis fare.

 Super Sparpreis = no refunds, no changes.
 Sparpreis fares are refundable (although for a DB credit voucher, not cash) up to the day before departure with a small fee deducted, no changes or refunds allowed from the day of departure onwards.